Tigers vs. Guardians Player Props Betting Odds

-Player prop bet options for Jose Ramirez, Javier Baez and others are available when the Cleveland Guardians host the Detroit Tigers at Progressive Field on Tuesday at 6:10 PM ET.
+Player prop bet options for Jose Ramirez, Javier Baez and others are listed when the Cleveland Guardians host the Detroit Tigers at Progressive Field on Wednesday (at 1:10 PM ET).

 Bet on this matchup or its props with DraftKings!